yabellini/docs.carpentries.org/topic_folders/instructor_development/community_discussions.md

 - Closing (Main Room) (3 minutes)
   - Reports from breakout rooms
   - Q&A
-  - Reminders to discussion session participants
   - Export the Etherpad (button at top right) if you would like to save notes from your session and delete your session's notes.
+  - Thank attendees for participating

 (A copy of this agenda is kept at the bottom of the instructor discussion Etherpad.)